vintach/raddix/packages/hooks/use-event-listener/README.md

 # useEventListener

-A hook that listen for events on a target element.
+A hook that enables you to add event listeners to a target element or document.

 Please refer to the [documentation](https://www.raddix.website/docs/use-event-listener) for more information.